-Traditional mindset: “I’ve sustained a nasty loss.
-My recent investments are underwater and I made a mistake to invest in them – I would have been richer today if I hadn’t invested.
-I should be cautious about future investments this year.”
+Traditional mindset: “I’ve sustained a serious hit.
+My recent investments are underwater and I made a mistake to invest in them at that time.
+I would have been richer today if I hadn’t invested.
+I should be cautious about investing further this year.”

 Dividend growth mindset: “The purchase price for these units of income are now priced at a discount!
 Each £100 I invest now will buy more dividends than last month.
 Dividend yields now look higher and this is a buying opportunity.”

-Only one of these mindsets would give the psychological nudge to buy low.
+Only one of these mindsets gives a helpful nudge to buy low.

 Dividend growth investing versus ‘Dogs of the FTSE’